Climate, Community & Biodiversity Alliance: Use of the CCB Standards

-The CCB Standards are an international standard for the multiple benefits of land-based carbon projects.
-The CCB Standards provide rules and guidance to encourage effective and integrated project design.
-The Standards can be applied early on during a project’s design phase to validate projects that have been well designed, are suitable to local conditions and are likely to achieve significant climate, community and biodiversity benefits.
-Such validation can help to build support for the project at a crucial stage and attract funding or other assistance from key stakeholders, including investors, governments and other important local, national and international partners.
-The CCB Standards can be applied throughout the life of the project to evaluate the social and environmental impacts of land-based carbon projects.
+The CCB Standards provide rules and guidance for land-based carbon projects at any stage of implementation.
+Their goal is to assess a climate change mitigation project's design efficacy; suitability to local conditions; and climate, community, and biodiversity benefits.
 The standards can be combined with a carbon accounting standard, such as, the CarbonFix Standard (CFS), the Clean Development Mechanism (CDM) or the Voluntary Carbon Standard (VCS).

 The Standards, now managed by the non-profit Verra, have been applied to nearly 200 projects, over 50 of which have achieved full verification.
 The projects cover over 60 countries on every continent except Antarctica.
 Projects validated and verified to the Standards encompass more than 10 million hectares.

 Structure of the CCB Standards

 The Standards comprise fourteen required criteria and three optional "Gold Level” criteria.
 Once a project has been designed, a third-party evaluator uses indicators to determine if individual criteria are satisfied.
 Only projects that use best practices and deliver significant climate, community and biodiversity benefits earn CCB approval.
 Gold status is awarded to projects that satisfy one of the optional criteria by providing exceptional benefits including explicit design for adaptation to climate change, benefits for globally poorer communities, or conservation of biodiversity at sites of global conservation significance.